AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 * If you want support for DDS files:
      * libsquish >= 1.13
      * But... if not found on the system, an embedded version will be used.
+* If you want support for DICOM medical image files:
+     * DCMTK >= 3.6.1

 Dependency control and disabling components